March 29, 2004

 Bo, his heart breaking at her tone, rushed up to her and — barely restraining himself from grabbing her — fell to his knees and cried, “Dear God, woman, will you please just listen to me?
 I don’t care about the cow, or my good name.
 I didn’t do this for pity, but for…” He paused, his throat choking on the word, as he watched desperately for some sign that he was reaching her.

-Ellie, startled by his sudden rush, had stepped back, but had resisted the urge to flee.
-As he paused, she suddenly felt weak at the thought of what he might or might now say, and how she might or might not react.
+Ellie, startled by his sudden rush, had stepped back, but somehow resisted the urge to flee.
+As he paused, she suddenly felt weak at the thought of what he might or might not say — and how she might or might not react.
 She turned away as if to go, but Bo flung himself up desperately and caught her hand.
-They paused, in tableau, frozen by that act of human contact, neither willing to break the spell.
+They paused as if in tableau, frozen by that act of human contact, neither willing to break the spell.

 Bo paused.
-Ellie, touched at some deep level, relaxed, no longer a deer caught in headlights.
+Ellie, touched at some deep level, relaxed; no longer a deer caught in the headlights.
 She tightened her grip on Bo’s hand.
 But she said not a word, and didn’t turn around.

 “Stop, stop it right there” cried Ellie, spinning around, apparently in fury — though Bo noticed she didn’t let go of his hand.
 “I’m not some cardboard saint.
 I’m not your virgin Madonna, to absolve you of your sins.
 I didn’t do all that for you.
 I just did it for myself.
 You hear me?
 I couldn’t bear the humiliation of being a total loser, so I hid behind a lie.
 I used you.
 For once in my life, I wanted people to think of me as wanted, and desirable, as something other than a freak prodigy.
 I saw my chance, and I took it, because I knew you were powerless to stop me.
 It was wrong, and it was stupid, and I hate myself for it, and I know you hate me, and I’ll probably never live it down for the rest of my life.”
 Then she did release his hand, but only to bury her face in her hands and cry as she sank to the ground.

 She heard him get up without a word, and step away.
-She thought this was it, its over before it ever begun.
+She thought: this is it, it was over before it ever begun.
 He’ll leave me forever, and tell all his friends, and I’ll be the laughingstock of the whole valley.
 She tried to summon the courage to speak, to call him back and ask his forgiveness, but she couldn’t.
-All the pain, the humiliation, and fear of her whole life just came pouring out in tears.
+All the pain, humiliation, and fears of her whole life just came pouring out in tears upon tears.
 All the dreams and hopes for life and love, for a future and a hope, just seemed to vanish in air.
-“He’s gone!” she cried through her tears.
+“He’s gone!” she cried through her sobs.